 How to Make Resin Jewelry with Dried Flowers?

-First you have to dry the flowers with silicate sand.
+First, you have to dry the flowers with silicate sand.
 The alternative: buy the already dried flowers or botanical pieces so you can start right away.
-Pour a little bit of epoxy resin into a jewelry mould and place the flower in it.
-Then fill up the resin jewelry mould with resin and wait untill the piece is dried.
-We have a step by step tutorial for make your resin jewelry with flowers.
+Pour a little bit of epoxy resin into a jewelry mold and place the flower in it.
+Then fill up the resin jewelry mold with resin and wait until the piece is dried.
+We have a step-by-step tutorial for making your resin jewelry with flowers.

 How to make Wood and Resin Jewelry?

 Resin jewelry that combines the materials epoxy resin and wood looks particularly luxurious and individual.
 But the production of such epoxy resin jewelry is a bit more complex.
 First, one or more pieces of wood are placed in a (usually rectangular) silicone mold or a self-made mold.
 Then the mold is filled with the casting resin.
 The effect is especially beautiful if the resin is colored before casting.
 When the blank is completely hardened, it can be removed from the mold and then further processed.
 You can now cut it into the shape you want, then sand it down and polish it to the finish.

 The making of jewelry from wood and resin is a bit more complex and requires a little more craftsmanship, but with a little practice it is easier than you think.